j0ntsang/resume/README.md

 - Developed and maintained a React component library across multiple applications
 - Audited development and usage patterns to prioritize resources effectively
-- Resolved backlog issues, accelerating the product roadmap from 2 years to 9 months
+- Resolved unprioritized backlog, accelerating the product roadmap from a projected 2 years down to 9 months without compromising deliverables
-- Acted as a thought leader and educator on design system best practices
+- Acted as a thought-leader and educator on design system best practices with the wider product organization

-**Senior Frontend Engineer (Growth)**
+**Senior Frontend Engineer**
 October 2020 – May 2021

-- Lead developer on the growth team, focused on optimizing AARRR metrics
+- Lead developer on the growth hacking team, focused on optimizing AARRR metrics (Acquisition Activation, Retention, Referral, Revenue)
 - Executed marketing and feature experiments that boosted engagement and revenue
-- Introduced SOPs to embed growth principles into project planning
+- Introduced Standard Operating Procedures (SOPs) guide-book to embed growth principles into project planning
 - Drove $150,000+ in additional Monthly Recurring Revenue (MRR) through successful growth initiatives
-- Played a key role in a major website rebrand and an EmberJS-to-ReactJS migration
+- Played key role in a major website rebrand and EmberJS-to-ReactJS migrations
 - Mentored new engineers and contributed to team development

 ---

 ### Intermediate Frontend Engineer

-April 2017 – October 2020
+April 2017 – September 2020

 - Lead developer for customizable themes in a ReactJS site builder application
 - Supported the marketing team with web updates to improve product visibility